wenceorg/phys52015/site/content/coursework.md

 Think about which entries of the `data` array are read from for a particular iteration.
 Is there a way you can split the loops so that you can run them in parallel without data races?
-Breaking iterations into independent sets that can run in parallel is often term "colouring".
+Breaking iterations into independent sets that can run in parallel is often termed "colouring".
 You can see a description of this for Gauss-Seidel iterations in pages 14-16 of [these slides](http://adl.stanford.edu/cme342/Lecture_Notes_files/lecture10-14.pdf).